 Industry experts have predicted that mobile computing is going to have a huge impact on the software industry.
 I agree.
 That’s why we asked ourselves if OSGi, RAP and Eclipse RT can help overcome some of the challenges in mobile app development.

 Some of the most common problems involved in mobile development include dealing with multi-platform, security and maturity of the available platforms.
 But does multi-platform really matter with iOS breaking adoption records?
 I am sure that Google and Microsoft believe that their platforms will become breakthrough successes as well.
 While no one can make a definitive statement about their future success, I don’t think that anyone would bet a fortune on their failure either.
 This leaves us with three options for addressing multi-platform: HTML5, development for each platform or making a bet on which will be the most successful.

-Today we launched the RAP mobile developer preview program and the RAP mobile project site.
-If you are curious about how RAP mobile works and what it has to offer visit http://rapmobile.eclipsesource.com.
+If you are curious about how Tabris works and what it has to offer visit http://developer.eclipsesource.com/tabris/.